aws-samples/amazon-sagemaker-secure-mlops/README.md

 ### Two-step deployment via CloudFormation
 Using this option you provision a Data Science environment in two steps, each with its own CloudFormation template.
 You can control all deployment parameters.

-📜 Use this option if you want to parametrize every aspect of the deployment based on your specific requirements and enviroment.
+📜 Use this option if you want to parametrize every aspect of the deployment based on your specific requirements and environment.

 ❗ You can select your existing VPC and network resources (subnets, NAT gateways, route tables) and existing IAM resources to be used for stack set deployment.
 Set the correspoinding CloudFormation parameters to names and ARNs or your existing resources.